co1acraftalt/dind/README.md

 ### What regions are available for my GitHub Codespaces?

-Your GitHub Codespaces are deployed to one of several Microsoft Azure regions.
+Your GitHub Codespaces is deployed to one of several Microsoft Azure regions.

 Below are the different Microsoft Azure regions available for your GitHub Codespaces: